 As provided in subsection (a) of Sec.
 10-151b (C.G.S.), as amended by P.A.
-13-245, the superintendent of each local or regional board of education shall annually evaluate or cause to be evaluated each teacher.
-For the purposes of this document, the term "teacher" refers to any teacher serving in a position requiring teacher certification within a district, but not requiring a og2 certification.
-Furthermore the superintendent of each local or regional board of education shall annually evaluate or cause to be evaluated each administrator who serves in a role requiring a og2 certification, in accordance with the requirements of Connecticut General Statutes.
+13-245, the Superintendent shall annually evaluate or cause to be evaluated each teacher.
+For the purposes of this document, the term "teacher" refers to any employee serving in a position requiring teacher certification within Thomaston Public Schools, but not requiring an administrator (092) certification.
+Furthermore the Superintendent shall annually evaluate or cause to be evaluated each administrator who serves in a role requiring an administrator (092) certification, in accordance with the requirements of Connecticut General Statutes.